|Main Subject Pages|

 To misquote an old saying as rephrased by the BLM supervisor that facilitated the initiation of this website project: "The universe (of bottles) isn't just more complicated than you think, it's more complicated than you CAN think."
 True to a large degree, though much information can be teased out of most bottles with a systematic approach to the matter.
 That is the point of this website.

-A yet a couple additional factors to keep in mind in the dating of bottles...
+A yet a few more factors to keep in mind in the dating of bottles...

 This Bottle Dating page (and website in general) is designed to address what the website author refers to as "utilitarian" bottles & jars (click for more information).
 Utilitarian items makes up the bulk of the bottles produced during the 19th century and first half of the 20th century.